Altitude Illness - Pulmonary Syndromes Medication

 Acetazolamide (Diamox)

-Carbonic anhydrase inhibitor diuretic used for its respiratory-stimulant effects.
-May be administered for prophylactic use in patients with a prior history of HAPE.
-Not used as treatment for HAPE.
+Acetazolamide is a carbonic anhydrase inhibitor diuretic used for its respiratory-stimulant effects.
+It may be administered for prophylactic use in patients with a prior history of HAPE.
+It is not used as treatment for HAPE.
 For prophylactic use, begin using the day before ascent.
-Therapy should begin 24-48 h before the ascent and continue during the ascent to at least 48 h after arrival at the highest altitude.
+Therapy should begin 24-48 hours before the ascent and continue during the ascent to at least 48 hours after arrival at the highest altitude.

 Antitussives